Comparisons · All categories

 Binance vs CoinSpot is the most common decision (low fees vs largest AU user base).
 Independent Reserve vs CoinSpot is the right read if SMSF holdings or OTC desk access matter.
 Digital Surge and Cointree are the modern-UX challengers; the head-to-heads against CoinSpot quantify the trade-offs.

 Diminishing returns.
-Between 16 active affiliates the theoretical pairing count is over a hundred, but most are low-intent (no one searches for them).
+The theoretical pairing count across the brokers covered on this site runs into the hundreds, but most are low-intent (no one searches for them).
 The site prioritises pairings with verified search volume and pairings where the editorial answer is genuinely interesting.
 Email [email protected] if there's a specific head-to-head you want, and if enough Australian traders ask for the same one, it goes on the build queue.